Sparky Anderson: Detroit Tigers

-Anderson moved on to the young Detroit Tigers after being hired as their new manager on June 14, 1979.
+The Detroit Tigers hired Anderson as their new manager on June 14, 1979.
 Upon seeing the team's young talent, he boldly proclaimed to the press that his team would be a pennant winner within five years.
 The Tigers became a winning club almost immediately, finishing above .500 in each of Anderson's first three full seasons, but did not get into contention until 1983, when they won 92 games and finished second to the Baltimore Orioles in the American League East.

 In 1984, Detroit opened the season 9–0, was 35–5 after 40 games (a major league record), and breezed to a 104–58 record (a franchise record for wins).
 On September 23, Anderson became the first manager to win 100 games in a season with two different teams.
 They swept the Kansas City Royals in the American League Championship Series (ALCS) and then beat the San Diego Padres in five games in the World Series for Anderson's third world title.
 The 1984 Tigers became the first team since the 1927 New York Yankees to lead a league wire-to-wire, from opening day to the end of the World Series.
 After the season, Anderson won the first of his two Manager of the Year Awards with the Tigers.

 After the Tigers clinched the AL East division title in 1984, Anderson wrote in his journal: "I have to be honest.
 I’ve waited for this day since they fired me in Cincinnati.
 I think they made a big mistake when they did that.
 Now no one will ever question me again."

 Anderson's Tigers finished in third place in both 1985 and 1986.
 With a 9–5 win over the Milwaukee Brewers on July 29, 1986, Anderson became the first to achieve 600 career wins as a manager in both the American and National Leagues.

 Anderson led the Tigers to the Major Leagues' best record in 1987, but the team was upset in the ALCS by the Minnesota Twins.
 He won his second Manager of the Year Award that year.
-After contending again in 1988 (finishing second to Boston by one game in the AL East), the team collapsed a year later, losing a startling 103 games.
-During that 1989 season, Anderson took a month-long leave of absence from the team as the stress of losing wore on him.
+After contending again in 1988, finishing second to Boston by one game in the AL East, the team collapsed the following year, losing a startling 103 games in 1989.
+During that season, Anderson took a month-long leave of absence from the team as the stress of losing wore on him.
 First base coach Dick Tracewski managed the team in the interim.